 Free Hepatitis C Screening

 Hepatitis C is a viral infection that causes liver inflammation, sometimes leading to serious liver damage.
-Free walk in testing is available at DAP Health's Orange Clinic.
+Free testing is available at DAP Health's Sexual Wellness Clinic in Palm Springs and Indio.

 What is Hepatitis C?